Heterogeneous Agent Collaborative Reinforcement Learning: Abstract

 \section{Abstract}

-We introduce \textbf{H}eterogeneous \textbf{A}gent \textbf{C}ollaborative \textbf{R}einforcement \textbf{L}earning (\textbf{HACRL}), a new learning paradigm that addresses the inefficiencies of isolated on-policy optimization.
+We introduce \textbf{H}eterogeneous \textbf{A}gent \textbf{C}ollaborative \textbf{R}einforcement \textbf{L}earning (\textbf{HACRL}), a new Reinforcement Learning from Verifiable Reward (RLVR) problem that addresses the inefficiencies of isolated multi-agent on-policy optimization.
 HACRL enables collaborative optimization with independent execution: heterogeneous agents share verified rollouts during training to mutually improve, while operating independently at inference time.
-Unlike LLM-based multi-agent reinforcement learning (MARL), HACRL does not require coordinated deployment, and unlike on-/off-policy distillation, it enables bidirectional \emph{mutual learning} among \emph{heterogeneous agents} rather than one-directional teacher-to-student transfer.
-Building on this paradigm, we propose \textbf{HACPO}, a collaborative RL algorithm that enables principled rollout sharing to maximize sample utilization and cross-agent knowledge transfer.
-To mitigate capability discrepancies and policy distribution shifts, HACPO introduces four tailored mechanisms with theoretical guarantees on unbiased advantage estimation and optimization correctness.
-Extensive experiments across diverse heterogeneous model combinations and reasoning benchmarks show that HACPO consistently improves all participating agents, outperforming GSPO by an average of 3.3\% while using only half the rollout cost.
+Unlike LLM-based multi-agent reinforcement learning (MARL), HACRL does not require coordinated deployment, and unlike on-/off-policy distillation, it enables bidirectional \emph{mutual learning} among \emph{heterogeneous agents} rather than one-directional homogeneous teacher-to-student transfer.
+Building on this problem, we propose \textbf{HACPO}, a collaborative RL algorithm that enables principled rollout sharing to maximize sample utilization and cross-agent knowledge transfer.
+To mitigate capability discrepancies and policy distribution shifts, HACPO introduces four tailored mechanisms with theoretical guarantees on unbiased advantage estimation.
+Extensive experiments across diverse heterogeneous model combinations and reasoning benchmarks show that HACPO consistently improves all participating agents, outperforming GSPO with double rollouts by an average of 3.6\% while using only half the rollout cost.